 Primary rhinoplasty, or a nose job, refers to nasal corrective surgery being performed for the first time.
 This includes patients who desire a more aesthetically appealing nose as well as those who have suffered a traumatic injury to the nose and need cosmetic and functional procedures together.

 In fact, Dr. Brenner finds that some of his strictly cosmetic rhinoplasty patients are unaware of minor functional problems until he informs them of the problems after his initial examination.

 When Dr. Brenner looks at a patient’s nose, he doesn’t just see ‘a nose’.
 He sees many component parts of the nose that are either in balance or that could be altered to bring harmony to the face.
 Often making a simple change in one feature has a huge impact on how the nose ‘fits’ the face.

-As a top rhinoplasty surgeon in the competitive region of Beverly Hills, Dr. Brenner understands how important it is for him as a surgeon to keep this in mind.
+As a top rhinoplasty surgeon in Beverly Hills, Dr. Brenner understands how important it is for him as a surgeon to keep this in mind.